tari-project/tari/RFC/src/RFC-0201_TariScript.md

 _Note:_ Currently, the output features are actually malleable.
 Tari Script fixes this.

-Under Tari Script, this definition changes to accommodate the script and the offset public keys:
+Under Tari Script, this definition changes to accommodate the script and the script offset public keys:

 ```rust,ignore
 pub struct TransactionOutput {